-WiredWest is designing a fiber-optic network that will enable high-bandwidth, affordable internet, phone, high-definition television services and ancillary services to all residents, businesses and institutions who are interested, in participating towns.
-A comprehensive project description is available here.
+WiredWest is designing a fiber-optic network that will enable high-bandwidth, affordable internet, phone, video and ancillary services to all residents, businesses and institutions who are interested, in participating towns.

 The design, building and operation of the network adheres to the following principles: